 11.4.
 Use of Information; No Legal Advice.
 The Services may involve Visible collecting content on social media and other types of media relating to Client, its products and services, or its competitors (“Social Content”).
 Client acknowledges and agrees that Visible is not obligated to identify any Social Content that Client or any third party is or may be required to take any action regarding (whether under any applicable law or regulation, or otherwise), or to provide any legal advice relating to any Social Content.
 Visible may use one or more subcontractors or other third parties to perform its duties under the Agreement, provided that Visible will remain responsible for its obligations under the Agreement.

-11.12.
+11.11.
 Order of Precedence.
-If any term of any Order Form conflicts with these Standard Terms, the Order Form will control, but solely to the extent of the conflict.
+If any term of any Order Form conflicts with this Agreement, the Order Form will control, but solely to the extent of the conflict.

-11.13.
+11.12.
 Interpretation.
-Client has had the opportunity to review and to propose amendments to these Standard Terms, and the parties have had an equal opportunity to participate in the drafting of the Agreement.
+Client has had the opportunity to review and to propose amendments to this Agreement, and the parties have had an equal opportunity to participate in the drafting of the Agreement.
 No ambiguity will be construed against a party based upon a claim that it drafted the ambiguous language.
 The headings at the beginning of several sections in the Agreement are for identification and reference purposes only and must not be used to construe or interpret the Agreement.

+11.13.
 Entire Agreement.
-The Agreement, including all Order Forms and all exhibits, addenda, and schedules hereto and thereto, constitutes the final and complete expression of the agreement between these parties regarding its subject matter.
-The Agreement supersedes, and its terms govern, all previous oral and written communications regarding these matters, all of which are merged herein.
+The Agreement, including all Order Forms and all exhibits, addenda, and schedules thereto, constitutes the final and complete expression of the agreement between these parties regarding its subject matter.
+This Agreement and the Order Forms constitute the complete and exclusive agreement between the parties concerning its subject matter and supersedes all prior or contemporaneous agreements or understandings, written or oral, concerning the subject matter of this Agreement and (ii) the Indirect User Terms with respect to the Client (i.e., the Indirect User Terms do not govern the relationship with Client but do govern Visible’s relationship with Indirect Users).
 No employee, agent, or other representative of Visible has any authority to bind Visible with respect to any statement, representation, warranty, or other expression not specifically set forth in the Agreement.
 No usage of trade or other regular practice or method of dealing between the parties will be used to modify, interpret, supplement, or alter the terms of the Agreement.
-Subject to Visible’s right to modify these Standard Terms as set forth in the introductory paragraph of these Standard Terms, the Agreement may be changed only by a written agreement signed by an authorized agent of the party against whom enforcement is sought.
+The Agreement may be changed only by a written agreement signed by an authorized agent of the party against whom enforcement is sought.
 Visible will not be bound by, and specifically objects to, any term or condition that is different from or in addition to the Agreement that is proffered by Client in any receipt, confirmation, correspondence, or otherwise, unless Visible specifically agrees to such provision in a written document signed by an authorized agent of Visible.